schoero/swissqrbill/README.md

 * Generate complete invoices, or only the QR Bill, as a PDF file.
 * Generate the QR Bill as a scalable vector graphic (SVG).
 * Works in browsers and Node.js.
-* Supports german, english, italian and french invoices.
+* Supports German, English, Italian, French, and Romansh invoices.
 * Allows you to add other content above the invoice using [PDFKit][pdfkit-github].
 * Easy to use.
 * Free and open source.